 Personal Injury Protection (PIP)

-PIP typically pays for medical expenses of the injured drive and passengers in your car.
+PIP typically pays for the medical expenses of the injured driver and passengers in your car.

 Uninsured/Underinsured Motorist Coverage